NotNetohog/safety-on-stellar/README.md

 This project aligns perfectly with the *Better Access* track of the Stellar Hackathon by democratizing access to critical medical information, showcasing how blockchain technology can address real-world healthcare challenges effectively.

 ---
+> 🇧🇷 SOS was dreamt up and brought to life by Dinarte Neto and Camila de Liz Nunes

-> 🌐 Built with ❤️ on the Stellar Blockchain
+> 🌐 Built with 🖤 on the Stellar Blockchain